Hombook/UIAssignment/README.md

 # What It Does
 1. Start a non-persistent PostgreSQL container with DB: ui_test
 2. Populate the DB with users table
-3. Start a REST service container with these APIs
+3. Start a API service container with these APIs
     - GET /v1/users
     - GET /v1/users/<account>
     - POST /v1/users